IchanP/wt-2/backend-service/docs/endpoints.md

 #### Example Response

-The API will return a full Anime document.
+The API will return a singular full Anime document.
 See the [Anime Data Type](./datatypes.md#anime) for a comprehensive list of fields.